-- If you would like to register as a DWT volunteer, please return the volunteer reply form at the back of this pack to the Volunteers Officer at the DWT office.
-Returning this form does not commit you to anything more than finding out more about volunteer work. - Once registered, we will keep you up-to date with current voluntary opportunity via Network News, our bi-monthly news sheet for DWT staff and volunteers.
-Volunteer opportunities are also published on the website.
-No need to wait for your first mailing; you can begin volunteering right away; - This registration form is NOT an application for a specific role.
-Some roles have an application procedure, for others you can just turn up. - Occasionally, we seek volunteers in particular parts of Devon or for specific areas of voluntary work.
+- If you would like to register as a DWT volunteer, please check the website for a suitable volunteer opportunity and get in contact, as per the instructions given on the opportunity. - Once registered, we will keep you up-to date with current voluntary opportunities via the Volunteer Newsletter, our quarterly newsletter for DWT volunteers.
+Volunteer opportunities are also published on the website. - Occasionally, we seek volunteers in particular parts of Devon or for specific areas of voluntary work.
 While most roles are filled by volunteers responding to our adverts, we may sometimes contact you directly, based on the preferred areas of work you record on your form. - If you provide an email address, we would usually use that to contact you as we can quickly and easily add you to an email list.
-Please do not give an email address if this form of communication does not work for you.
+Please do not give an email address if this form of communication does not work for you. - If you have any queries about volunteering, please do not hesitate to contact Dawn Lenn or Tanya Hutchings at Cricklepit Mill volunteering@devonwildlifetrust.org or Tel.
+01392 279244.